If you’re looking for a secluded beach that also has incredible views along the Western coastline and Manukau Harbour, Whatipū has it all.

 THE JOURNEY TO WHATIPŪ

 Due to its southern location in the Waitākere Ranges, Whatipū may take longer to reach than other Auckland beaches.
-From central Auckland, it’s about 42km away, requiring approximately an hour and a quarter to get to.
+From the CBD, it’s about 42km away, requiring approximately an hour and a quarter to get to.

 Once you’re out of the city you’ll travel through Titirangi and then the stunning scenery starts, through scenic forests and many spots to stop, like my favourite, Huia Point Lookout.
 Most of the drive is on sealed roads, but the last 6km does turn to gravel.
-Due to its narrowness, be wary of oncoming traffic and drive with extra caution.
+Due to its narrowness, be wary of oncoming traffic and drive with extra caution, especially if you’re not used to New Zealand roads.

 WHATIPŪ BEACH

-From the Omanawanui Track Carpark, Whatipū beach is roughly a 10-minute walk, mostly through sand.
-On hot days, bring jandals or footwear to prevent burning.
+From the carpark, Whatipū beach is roughly a 10-minute walk, mostly through sand.
+On hot days, make sure to bring jandals or footwear otherwise you’ll find your feet might not last the journey.

-If you still would like to visit the beach I would highly recommend to aim for golden hour or sunset.
-The sunsets on the west coast are extremely beautiful and the contrast against the black sand is one you won’t want to miss.
+In terms of what time to visit, as for all West Coast beaches, I would highly recommend to aim for golden hour or sunset.
+The sunsets along this coastline are incredibly beautiful and even moreso with the contrast against the black sand.

 WHATIPŪ CAVES